-Production Management and Batch Control for Multipurpose Plant
+Production Management and Batch Control for Multipurpose Plants

 Paperless operations based on 21 CFR Part 11 are becoming more common in the pharmaceutical industry.

-The SMARTDAC+® GX/GP Series Paperless Recorders supports electronic recording functions that meet the requirements of Part 11.
+The SMARTDAC+® GX/GP Series Paperless Recorders support electronic recording functions that meet the requirements of Part 11.
 Electronic signatures can be added to the stored data.
-Yokogawa can offer complete installations with all essential validation documents
+Yokogawa can offer complete installations with all essential validation documents.

 Stable control for product quality assurance

 The sterilization and freeze drying processes require high resolution and accurate temperature control in order to assure product quality.
-The FA-M3V, IT Macine Controller is a high-performance programmable logic controller (PLC) that combines very high processing speeds with stable control features.
+The FA-M3V IT machine controller is a high-performance programmable logic controller (PLC) that combines very high processing speeds with stable control features.